• Skip to primary navigation

 GABA helps to raise GABA levels.
 I find GABA to be most effective when taken sublingually or opened on to the tongue.
 I find GABA to be more effective than pharmaGABA for most of my clients.
 I don’t ever use Phenibut (which the FDA recently removed from non-prescription use).
 Here are some GABA products that I like and use with clients.

 Source Naturals GABA Calm (lozenges): This is a pleasant-tasting sublingual product that is my most popular and the most effective form of GABA I use with my clients.
 It is a lozenge that contains 125mg GABA, 5mg magnesium, 50mg glycine, 25mg tyrosine and 20 mg taurine.
+[AS OF NOV 24, 2021 THIS PRODUCT IS IN SHORT SUPPLY AGAIN]

 [Note: this product is a lozenge with 125mg GABA and is not to be confused with the Source Naturals, GABA Calm Mind, 750 mg tablets]

 Nutritional Fundamentals for Health GABA-T SAP: gamma-Aminobutyric acid (GABA) 300 mg, l-Theanine 150 mg.
 This is pleasant-tasting when opened on to the tongue and works very well when GABA Calm can’t be used.
-I find best results when it it used opened on to the tongue.
+I find best results when it is used opened on to the tongue.

 Designs for Health Stress Arrest: Niacin (niacinamide) 100 mg, Vitamin B6 (pyridoxine HCL) 10 mg, Pantothenic acid (d-calcium pantothenate) 100 mg, GABA 300 mg, Glycine 200 mg